Linh Phuoc Pagoda in Da Lat is one of the most impressive architectural works we’ve ever visited in Vietnam.

 Near the main hall, we also found an interesting dragon statue.

 This 7-story tower has about 37m and is considered the tallest bell tower in Vietnam today.

 On the second floor of the tower, you can find the largest bell in Central Vietnam, named Dai Hong Chung.

 It was cast in 1999 with a height of 4.3m, a diameter of about 2.3m, weighing up to 8.5 tons, and two tall guardian statues on either side.

 Many visitors record their wishes and prayers on paper and stick them on the bell.
 They will then ring the bell with the belief that their prayers will come true.

 Bodhisattva Avalokitesvara statue

 This giant 18m-high statue is made up of 650 million immortal flowers, which is equivalent to a mass of 1,630 kg of flowers.
 We read that the flowers are replaced every two years.

 The shrine is a solemn architectural space and consists of three floors.

 Entering the shrine, we were amazed by the statue of Bodhisattva Avalokitesvara.
 It has a height of 17m in concrete and is inlaid with gold.

 In addition to the Buddha statue of Avalokiteshvara, you can also find 108 statues of Avalokitesvara Bodhisattva with a smaller size on each floor.

-Walking through the galleries of valuable artifacts, including wooden peacock bird, chairs with 12 zodiac signs, delicate Bodhisattva statue, we visited the 18 levels of Hell.
+Walking through the galleries of valuable artifacts, including wooden peacock birds, chairs with 12 zodiac signs, delicate Bodhisattva statue, we visited the 18 levels of Hell.

 It’s the architectural work to recreate the story of filial Bodhisattva Maudgalyayana, who saved his mother from a life of suffering through 18 levels of Hell.

 Going through the length of up to 300m, we saw the process of Pluto executing crimes and how crimes are punished in Hell.
-It was quite scary but interesting to see at the same time.
+It was pretty scary but exciting to see at the same time.

 Near the Main Hall is the Guest House, where you can visit a small beautiful flower garden.
 We saw some interesting carvings here, including the largest Buddha wooden statue in Vietnam.